damian0815/compel/README.md

 # Compel
 A text prompt weighting and blending library for transformers-type text embedding systems, by [@damian0815](https://github.com/damian0815).

-With a flexible and intuitive syntax, you can re-weight different parts of a prompt string and thus re-weight the different parts of the embeddning tensor produced from the string.
+With a flexible and intuitive syntax, you can re-weight different parts of a prompt string and thus re-weight the different parts of the embedding tensor produced from the string.

 Tested and developed against Hugging Face's `StableDiffusionPipeline` but it should work with any diffusers-based system that uses an `Tokenizer` and a `Text Encoder` of some kind.